-This Cultural Awareness Training Program is a train-the-trainer course designed to increase the learners’ skills, knowledge, attitudes, and values of the history, experiences and events which have influenced the relationship of Aboriginal people within Canadian society.
-The learner will:
+This Cultural Awareness Training Program is a train-the-trainer course designed to increase the learners’ skills, knowledge, attitudes, and values of the history, experiences and events which have influenced the relationship of Indigenous people within Canadian society.

-- Engage in activities which relate to historical and contemporary life styles of Aboriginal people.
+- Engage in activities which relate to historical and contemporary lifestyles of Indigenous people.

-- Engage in experiential learning activities to further their understanding of Aboriginal culture and history.
+- Engage in experiential learning activities to further their understanding of Indigenous culture and history.

 - Be provided reading materials and lectures to expand their knowledge base of the Original peoples cultures.